"Your account has encountered an error 505" scam email removal guide

-"Your account has encountered an error 505" refers to a spam campaign, distributing phishing emails.
+"Your account has encountered an error 505" refers to a spam campaign distributing phishing emails.
 The term "spam campaign" is used to define a large-scale operation, during which thousands of deceptive/scam emails are sent.
-The letters distributed through this spam campaign claim that recipients' email accounts have been blocked and to unblock them, they must reverify their mail accounts.
-This spam campaign is designed to steal recipients' email account log-in credentials (i.e. passwords) by requesting users to verify their accounts via phishing website.
+The messages distributed through this spam campaign claim that recipients' email accounts have been blocked.
+To unblock them, they must re-verify their email accounts.
+This spam campaign steals recipients' email account log-in credentials (i.e. passwords) by asking users to verify their accounts via a phishing website.

-The "Your account has encountered an error 505" emails, with the subject/title "Mailbox Noticification", state that recipients' email accounts have been blocked, due to an error that is specified as "error 505".
-Since the accounts are supposedly blocked - incoming mail cannot reach them.
-To recover the accounts, recipients are informed that additional security is required.
-Hence, they are instructed to confirm the detected activity and remove the error by verifying their account again.
-Users are to do this by clicking the provided link.
-The link opens a phishing website, which is disguised as a generic log-in page.
-This webpage is designed to collect any of the entered data, in other words - the passwords of email accounts.
-Scammers are particularly interested in stealing mail accounts, as they are commonly connected to other accounts.
-Therefore, through a hijacked email - scammers may gain access to associated accounts.
-Via stolen social media, social networking, messaging and other communication accounts - scammers can ask the contacts/friends for loans and/or proliferate malware by sharing infectious files - under the guise of the real owner.
-Accounts that directly deal with and/or store financial information (e.g. banking accounts or credit card details) can be used to make fraudulent transactions and/or online purchases.
-It must be emphasized that all of the information provided by the "Your account has encountered an error 505" letters is false.
-By trusting these scam emails - users risk loosing their email accounts (as well as ones connected to them) and this may result in severe privacy issues, financial loss and even identity theft.
-If attempts to log-in through the phishing website have already been made, users must immediately change the credentials (i.e. passwords) of their emails and all the accounts connected to them.
-Additionally, it is recommended to contact the official support of all potentially affected accounts.
+"Your account has encountered an error 505" emails, with the subject/title "Mailbox Noticification", state that recipients' email accounts have been blocked due to "error 505".
+Since the accounts are supposedly blocked, incoming mail cannot reach them.
+To recover their accounts, recipients are informed that additional security is required.
+Therefore, they are instructed to confirm the detected activity and remove the error by verifying their account again.
+Users are urged to do this by clicking the provided link.
+The link actually opens a phishing website, which is disguised as a generic log-in page.
+This web page collects the entered data (passwords of email accounts).
+Scammers are particularly interested in stealing email accounts, as these are commonly connected to other accounts.
+Therefore, through a hijacked email, scammers might gain access to associated accounts.
+Via stolen social media, social networking, messaging and other communication accounts, scammers can ask the contacts/friends for loans and/or proliferate malware by sharing infectious files under the guise of the real owner.
+Accounts that directly deal with and/or store financial information (e.g. banking accounts or credit card details) can be used to make fraudulent transactions and online purchases.
+All information provided by the "Your account has encountered an error 505" messages is false.
+By trusting these scam emails, many users risk losing their email accounts (and those associated with them).
+This can result in serious privacy issues, financial loss and even identity theft.
+If attempts to log-in through the phishing website have already been made, immediately change credentials (i.e. passwords) of emails and all accounts connected to them.
+Additionally, you are advised to contact official support of the potentially affected accounts.

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|